SimDynamX/SpaceTeamsROS/README.md

 ### Creating your own client

-def get_current_location(self):
-def send_steer_command(self, steer_value):
-def send_accelerator_command(self, accel_value):
-The `example_client.py` provides a good blueprint of what a client node interacting with SpaceTeams should look like.
-To create your own ROS node that interacts with SpaceTeams, follow these steps:

 #### 1. Set up your Python ROS 2 node

 Create a new Python file in your package and import the necessary modules: